 In order to participate in the AALAS Branch Challenge, a copy of your branch’s current officer roster must be submitted on or before February 1 and a copy of your branch’s current membership roster must be submitted to the AALAS office on or before May 1.
 The branch must also be in good standing with the national association and meet all requirements of member branch status as established by the AALAS bylaws.

 To qualify for the AALAS Branch Challenge, you must first indicate that your branch will participate by checking the appropriate box on the Branch Officers’ Roster form.
 (Note: Your branch will not be automatically added to the Challenge.)
+You must indicate which of your branch members are also AALAS national members or at least the number of AALAS national members within your branch.
 The branch must maintain or exceed the percentage of AALAS national members over the previous year.
 The winner will be the AALAS branch with the largest percentage growth.
 In the event of a tie, the branch with the most number of total AALAS national members will be the winner.
 The winning branch will receive a banner to use at branch meetings and functions.
 That branch will also be recognized at the General Membership Meeting during the AALAS National Meeting and have their branch’s name engraved on a perpetual plaque, displayed prominently during the National Meeting and retained at the AALAS office.

 Technician Branch Representatives (TBRs)